ricsanfre/pi-cluster/docs/_docs/monitoring.md

 TCP ports numbers exposed by kube-scheduler and kube-controller-manager have changed from  kubernetes release 1.22 (from 10251/10252 to 10257/10259).

-It also now requires https authenticated connection.
-Kubernetes authorized service account is needed.
+Additional change is that https authenticated connection is required too.
+Thus, Kubernetes authorized service account is needed to access the metrics service.

 Only kube-proxy endpoint remains open using HTTP, the rest of the ports are now using HTTPS.

 {{site.data.alerts.end}}